Railgun-Community/cookbook/README.md

 As an example, a simple 0x Exchange Swap call has a pre-requisite: the Sell Token must be approved for spending by the 0x contract.
 So, the 0x Swap Recipe (see "zero-x-swap-recipe.ts") has two Steps: (1) Approve sell token, (2) Swap sell token for buy token.
 The full Recipe uses a Step called ApproveERC20SpenderStep, which is a common Step in most integrations.

-Note that each Recipe must assume a clean slate – since it's executed in a public setting (the Relay Adapt Contract), developers should assume that the Relay Adapt contract does not have approval to spend tokens with any token contract.
+Note that each Recipe must assume a clean slate – since it's executed in a public setting (the RAILGUN Relay Adapt Contract), developers should assume that the Relay Adapt contract does not have approval to spend tokens with any token contract.
 This is why the ApproveERC20SpenderStep is a basic requirement for nearly every Recipe.

 ### Cookbook "Combo Meals"